-Do you know what really fascinates me about people?
-The way our perception of design evolves with time.
+It is fascinating how our perception of design evolves with time.
 Things that had been considered ugly at first, became eccentric two decades later.
-Then some more years pass and the eccentric have simply become elegant.
+Then some more years pass, and the eccentric has simply become elegant.

 These were the thoughts that crossed my mind when I saw one vintage station wagon.
-People were talking about it and were complimenting its looks.
+People were talking about it and complimenting its looks.
 They were saying how cars had amazing aesthetics back in the day.
 I agreed, of course, but something else caught my attention.
-They were admiring a wagon!
-I figured I must be missing something.
+They were admiring a wagon – a 1961 Dodge Dart Seneca, to be precise.

-I guess I will have to embark on a quest to figure that out right now.
+Join me as I embark on a quest to figure that out right now.
 Hop in and buckle up!

 A while back I covered a modern BMW station wagon.
 The interesting part is that I actually found it appealing.
 Yet I have never expected that such a concept would catch on ever again.
 Imagine my surprise when I learned that it has garnered some attention.

-Statistics tell us the station wagon market has grown a bit in recent years.
-At the same time compact cars, large SUVs, and even sports cars are falling in popularity.
+Statistics tell us the station wagon market has seen some growth in recent years.
 Of course, wagons still make up only 2% of all vehicles, but we might be witnessing a shift.
 Could it be the case that people no longer consider this body design ridiculous?

 Dodge Dart – A rather unfortunate vehicle